 The image re-synthesis task is related to both computer graphics and computer vision.
-In computer graphics, image synthesis, or rendering, is a process of generating a photorealistic image from a physical model [Glassner, 2014].
+In computer graphics, image synthesis, or rendering, is a process of generating a photorealistic image from a physical model [20].
 All attributes of the scene are given in this model.
 In computer vision, on the contrary, the image is given and the physical model is unknown.
 Understanding the scene is thus one of the main problems of computer vision, with the different tasks of recognition, segmentation, 3D reconstruction and others, remaining unsolved in their general form.

 Recovering the physical model using computer vision and then obtaining its photorealistic rendering using computer graphics is one way to handle the image re-synthesis problem.
-For example, [Shu et al., 2016] uses physically-based face rendering and [Wood et al., 2017] uses a physical model of the eye to solve the gaze redirection problem (Figure 1.13).
+For example, [13] uses physically-based face rendering and [9] a physical model of the eye to solve the gaze redirection problem (Figure 1.13).
 However, a model that meets the requirements of rendering is not always possible to recover.
 Moreover, such a complex approach would not work if either the computer vision model is not accurate enough or the rendering step fails.
 Finally, building complex multi-parametric physical models is often slow.